afomera/devise-bootstrapped/README.md

 It also makes the Devise views simpler, because the code to define forms using `bootstrap_form` is simpler than the code for a "raw" Rails form.
 So any customization you do to the Devise views will be simpler.

-You can find usage information below, but the gist of it is you'll run `rails g devise:views:bootstrap-form` instead of the normal `rails g devise:views`.
+You can find usage information below, but the gist of it is you'll run `rails g devise:views:bootstrap_form` instead of the normal `rails g devise:views`.

-If you want to switch back to what Devise gives you, no problem.
-Just remove the `app/views/devise` folder.
-You will then use the default Devise views, or you can run the normal Devise `rails g devise:views` generator command and customize the default Devise views.

-If you're just looking for Bootstrap markup on your Devise views, and don't want to use `bootstrap_form`, then you should look into the [`devise-bootstrapped`](https://github.com/king601/devise-bootstrapped) gem, or one of its forks.
+If you're just looking for Bootstrap markup on your Devise views, and don't want to use `bootstrap_form`, then you should look into the [`devise-bootstrapped`](https://github.com/king601/devise-bootstrapped) gem, or [`devise-bootstrap-views`](https://github.com/hisea/devise-bootstrap-views).

 ## Installation